-- The lease does not transfer ownership of the Jack up and equipment to the lease by the end of the lease term - b) The lease term does not represent a substantial portion of the economic life of the Jack up and equipment. - c) At the inception of the lease the present value of the minimum lease payments amounts does not represent a substantial portion of fair value of the leased Jack up and equipment. - The leased Jack up and equipment can be used by another interested party without major modifications. - Contingencies By their nature, contingencies are settled when one or more future events occur or fail to occur.
-The assessment of contingencies inherently involves the use of judgment and significant estimates related to the future outcome of those events.
+- a) The lease does not transfer ownership of the Jack-up and equipment to the lease by the end of the lease term. - b) The lease does not contain an option to purchase the Jack-up and equipment. - c) The lease term does not represent a substantial portion of the economic life of the Jackup and equipment. - d) At the inception of the lease, the present value of the minimum lease payment amounts does not represent a substantial portion of the fair value of the leased Jack-up and equipment. - e) The leased Jack-up and equipment can be used by another interested party without major modifications.

+Contingencies - By their nature, contingencies are settled when one or more future events occur or cease to occur.
+The assessment of contingencies inherently involves the use of significant judgment and estimates related to the future outcome of those events.

 b.
-Key sources of estimation uncertainty.
+Key sources of estimation uncertainty